 - Import it and create duplicate leads

-There will be an option “If data currently in Base does not match data in the import:” in case you may have fields on your leads or contacts that you’re not aware of.
+There will be an option “If data currently in Zendesk Sell does not match data in the import:” in case you may have fields on your leads or contacts that you’re not aware of.
 Continue to the next import option (#3) for a deeper understanding of what conflicting data means and the available options for managing it.

-- Update existing data for leads and contacts means you’re making changes to your leads and contacts that already exist in Base.
+- Update existing data for leads and contacts means you’re making changes to your leads and contacts that already exist in Sell.
 The fields that appear on your leads and contacts can either have an existing value or be empty with no information.
 You have the option for the new data from your file to override these existing field values, as well as fill in an empty field.
 Both of these instances will be referred to as “updating” leads and contact in the options you are presented with in this step.

 If you’re only updating fields on existing leads and contacts by overriding existing fields, empty or not, with new data, select: